yasarzeynep/UpSchool-FullStack-Development-Bootcamp/BackendForUpSchoolFinalProject/UpSchoolFinalProject/README.md

 # Project Final: Backend for Final Project

-## Full-Stack E-Commerce Data Crawler & Web Application (.NET 7 & React)
+## Full-Stack E-Commerce Data Crawler & Web Application
 ### 📃Project Description
 In this final project, you must build a data crawler for a small e-commerce website using the Selenium framework and C# language.
 The primary objective is to automate the process of crawling product data while tracking crawler events in real time.
 You will also implement real-time communication using SignalR for seamless interaction between the data crawler and the backend.